 - Access to Content.
 Your marketing and sales teams need constant, real-time access to all content to streamline workflows and avoid draft redundancy.

 - Customer Data Acquisition.
-Your system needs to provide data about how your customers react to and consume your content, so that you can create insights about customer experience.\ Regardless of type, cloud-based CMS systems offer all three of these capabilities.
-Consider exploring a cloud-based CMS like Optimizely's Content Cloud.
+Your system needs to provide data about how your customers react to and consume your content, so that you can create insights about customer experience.
+Regardless of type, cloud-based CMS systems offer all three of these capabilities.
+Consider exploring a cloud-based CMS like Optimizely's CMS.